pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

 You can generate multiple sets of client-side certificates.
 At least one set of client-side certificate is needed for the internal components of TiDB Operator to access the TiDB server.
 Currently, TidbInitializer access the TiDB server to set the password or perform initialization.

+> **Note:**
+>
+> TiDB server's TLS is compatible with the MySQL protocol.
+When the certificate content is changed, the administrator needs to manually execute the SQL statement `alter instance reload tls` to refresh the content.

 ## Step 2: Deploy the TiDB cluster

 In this step, you create a TiDB cluster using two CR object, enable TLS for the MySQL client and initialize the cluster.
 An `app` database is created for the purpose of demonstration.